-The eighth edition of Know What I’m Saying: Basics of Speech Communication was revised to adapt to shifts in the classroom and online education in this post-Covid era.
+The ninth edition of Know What I’m Saying: Basics of Speech Communication was revised to adapt to shifts in the classroom and online education in this post-Covid era.
 This textbook/workbook offers learners of all generations, styles, and preferences a higher-education learning tool that guides students through basic communication theory and public speaking development.

 - Includes examples of informative, tribute, and persuasive speeches.
 Also, the APA annotated bibliography, and the Keyword delivery outline.